illinoistech-itm/jhajek/itmt-430/syllabus/syllabus.md

 * Software Sprint Report (x5)
   * Individual reports given by each team member per sprint demonstrating the objectives they completed
-* Initial tooling setup assignments
+* Tooling assignment
-  * These initial assignments will help you get your infrastructure setup and prepared for the semester
+  * This initial assignment will help you get your infrastructure setup and prepared for the semester
+* Ethics assignment
+  * Short question and answer assignment dealing with computer ethics
-* Weekly Chapter Student Presentations
+* Student Chapter Presentation
   * Each week there are scheduled lectures that will be given by the student teams during the main course section
 * Final exam consisting of review questions from student presentations